-As an overview however, these both do the same function - which is combine multiple accounts into one line.
+As an overview, however, these do the same function - combining multiple accounts into one line.

-To consolidate accounts, head to the main page of your multi-entity group and select Consolidated accounts.
+To consolidate accounts, head to the Group Entities page of your multi-entity group and select Consolidated Accounts.

-You'll then be able presented with two options - find matches, or manually add consolidated accounts.
+You'll then be presented with two options - Find Matches and Add Consolidated Account.

 If you're manually consolidating the accounts, you first need to add some details about the accounts you're consolidating, and then you will be able to select the code(s) you wish to include from each farming entity.

 Creating an inter-entity transfer